 But in my experience, 12 hours is not long enough to keep all types from getting leggy.
 So I recommend leaving them on longer than that.

 For example, I set my timer to turn the lights on at 6:00 am every morning, and turn them off at 10:00 pm each night.
-Keeping a consistent schedule like this is important for uniform growth.
+Keeping a consistent schedule like this is important for uniform plant growth.

 If for some reason that doesn’t work for you, you could do a 7 am – 9 pm schedule, or use other similar times that work best for you.